 - 3.1.
 Each operation must have a clearly defined policy for PPE requirements. - 3.2.
-While each site can define their own PPE requirements, the following are considered minimum requirements (unless their non use is permitted through a risk assessment completed by a competent internal safety person): - Safety Helmet (not bump cap). - High Visibility Clothing (see requirement 4 of LSR No.5 on page 41). - Safety Glasses (the use of goggles or other tight fitting safety eyewear may be required for specific activities this should be addressed and identified as part of the site risk assessment.
-As a general rule safety glasses should be a requirement for all those working in or visiting an operational site.) - Safety footwear : Integrated metatarsal boots are required by all contractors and employees working at an operational site- see LSR No.12 on page 82.
+While each site can define their own PPE requirements, the following are considered minimum requirements (unless their non use is permitted through a risk assessment completed by a competent internal safety person): - Safety Helmet (not bump cap). - High Visibility Clothing (see requirement 4 of LSR No.5 on page 38). - Safety Glasses (the use of goggles or other tight fitting safety eyewear may be required for specific activities this should be addressed and identified as part of the site risk assessment.
+As a general rule safety glasses should be a requirement for all those working in or visiting an operational site.) - Safety footwear: Integrated metatarsal boots are required by all contractors and employees working at an operational site- see LSR No.12 on page 78.
 An exemption to this rule only applies where a site specific risk assessment, completed by a competent internal safety person allows for their non use in specific circumstances). - 3.3.
-For persons involved in any work where they may be a discharge of cement /lime dust then the safety goggles worn must provide a full seal around the eyes.
+For persons involved in any work where they may be a discharge of cement /lime dust then the safety goggles worn must provide a full seal around the eyes. - 3.4.
+Each operating company must make available where requested, personal protective equipment (overalls) designed for expectant mothers.
+A European supplier provides such workwear and your company safety professional will have the contact details.